occasionales/occasionales.github.io/_posts/2020-04-05-Inisghts-into-LSTMs.md

 |:--:|
 | *LSTM cells chained together, with input sequence and output sequence shown how used within the network architecture.* |

-The above architecture is a fairly standard version of an LSTM cell; there are though many variants out there, and researchers constantly tweak and modify the cell architecture to make the LSTM network perform better and more robust for various tasks.
+The above architecture is a relatively standard version of an LSTM cell; there are though many variants out there, and researchers constantly tweak and modify the cell architecture to make the LSTM network perform better and more robust for various tasks.
 An example of this is the LSTM cell architecture introduced in [here](https://ieeexplore.ieee.org/document/861302), where they introduce peephole connections to each cell gate, which allows each gate to look at the internal cell state <em>C<sub>t-1</sub></em>.

 Another prevalent modification of the LSTM is the so-called gated recurrent unit or GRU.
 The main difference between the GRU and LSTM is that GRU merges the input and forget gates into a single update gate.
 Moreover, it merges the internal cell state and hidden state.
-The resulting GRU cell is, therefore, slightly simpler than the traditional LSTM.
+The resulting GRU cell is, therefore, slightly more straightforward than the traditional LSTM.
 A GRU cell architecture can be seen in the figure below.

 | ![GRU cell architecture](/img/GRUcell.png){: .center-block :} |
 |:--:|